 2. Only prioritize what’s urgent

 An essential part of asynchronous communication is to make the distinction between urgent communication and communication that can wait.
-Inside the office or working remotely, there is always a need for urgent communication—which is where tools such as an ACD telephone system (as well as the communication tools described in the next section) come into play.
+Inside the office or working remotely, there is always a need for urgent communication—which is why looking for the best office phone with integrated tools such as an ACD telephone system come into play.

 But most things aren’t urgent, so don’t treat them as such.
 Doing so will only waste colleagues’ time and create tension within the team.
 If it can wait, let it wait, and group together non-urgent communication.
 Then send it via email as this is a lower priority method of communication compared to other business communication tools.